How to use equity to buy a second home

 Before deciding whether or not to use your home’s equity to buy a second home, it’s important to take a careful look at the potential benefits, as well as the possible downsides.

 “Using home equity could allow someone to build their net worth and improve their overall financial strength,” says Crawford.
-However, the real estate broker also emphasizes that there are some potential drawbacks to using equity, including that the additional financing on the home increases monthly expenditures and could negatively impact a home owner’s overall lifestyle.
+However, the mortgage broker also emphasizes that there are some potential drawbacks to using equity, including that the additional financing on the home increases monthly expenditures and could negatively impact a home owner’s overall lifestyle.

 What’s more, home owners will likely incur costs when setting up financing.
 And, “If the primary residence is sold, any financing must be paid out in full, including any financing used for the purchase of the second home,” says Crawford.
 “This could significantly reduce funds available for other purchases, such as investments, and also affect estate planning goals.”